nemesyslab/rev_d_shim_HFU/custom_cores/lcb/cores/threshold_integrator/spec.md

 ### Running Phase:
 - **Inflow Logic**:
-  - For each channel, captures the absolute value of the input when `value_ready` is high.
+  - For each channel, captures the absolute value of the input every 16th clock cycle.
   - Aggregates values into a sample sum.
   - Pushes sample sums into the FIFO when the inflow sample timer resets.
 - **Outflow Logic**:
   - Pops 8 samples from the FIFO when the outflow timer reaches 16.
-  - Subtracts the average and remainder of the outflow sample from the running total sum.
+  - Moves queued samples into outflow values and remainders.
+  - Updates the running total sum for each channel using the difference between inflow and outflow values.
 - **Threshold Check**:
   - If any running total sum exceeds the threshold, transitions to the `OUT_OF_BOUNDS` state.